S.Korea to mix-and-match COVID-19 vaccine doses for 760,000 people

-SEOUL, June 18 (Reuters) - Some 760,000 South Koreans who have received a first dose of AstraZeneca Plc's (AZN.L) COVID-19 vaccine will be offered Pfizer Inc's (PFE.N) vaccine as a second shot due to shipment delays by global vaccine sharing scheme COVAX, the government said.
+SEOUL (Reuters) - Some 760,000 South Koreans who have received a first dose of AstraZeneca Plc’s COVID-19 vaccine will be offered Pfizer Inc’s vaccine as a second shot due to shipment delays by global vaccine sharing scheme COVAX, the government said.

 Some 835,000 doses of the AstraZeneca’s vaccine from COVAX were scheduled to arrive by the end of June, which South Korea planned to use mainly as a second shot for around 760,000 health and frontline workers who had received their first dose in April.